kfliemann/pomov/README.md

 **I changed the volume setting of the alarm sound, but when the Notification sound plays, it is louder / quieter than what I set it to.
 Why?**
 - The volume slider is for sound preview only.
 The actual volume of the Windows Notification is tied to your system's current volume setting.

+**Can i add new gif animations, i am tired of the current ones.**
+- Yes you can!
+Just add the .gif files into the \media\img\movement_gif folder and the app will pick an animation at random.

 **Which operating systems are supported?**
 - Since i am using the library win11toast i am focusing on Windows.
 The App is tested using Win10, i hope Win11 is working aswell.
 Currently no support for Mac / Linux.
 I don't know what happens, if you run the App on those systems.

+**Why do i have to create a shortcut myself and why does the app not create one itself?**
+- I found out when trying to release v1.0 that automatically creating shortcuts in the autostart folder is apparently something malware often does and my app got flagged as "Trojan:Script/Wacatac.H!ml" because of that (whoops, lol!).

 **My Question is not listed here, what do i do?**
 - No problem!
 You can open up a new issue containing your question and i will help you out! 😊